Shrewsbury Flaxmill Maltings

-Built in 1797, the cast-iron system of the Main Mill building solved the issue of combustibility, common in wooden industrial buildings at the time.
-At a time when wool was declining, a group of entrepreneurs set out to expand into linen production using raw flax, and enlisted architect Charles Bage to design their mill.
+Built in 1797, the cast-iron system of the Main Mill solved the issue of combustibility that was common in wooden industrial buildings of the time.
+At a time when wool was declining, a group of entrepreneurs set out to expand into linen production using raw flax, enlisting architect Charles Bage to design their mill.
 His network of columns and beams set a precedent for the steel frames later used in the first skyscrapers.
 Having been converted into a maltings and subsequently abandoned, Historic England acquired the site for refurbishment in 2005.

 Extensive option studies were undertaken considering a range of potential end use scenarios.
 These options ranged from the insertion of a new vibration-damped long-span steel structure at all floors through to a minimum intervention scheme using discrete enhancements to provide additional robustness to the existing fabric.
 This latter scheme has been adopted and is currently well advanced on site.
 Despite the largely hidden interventions, the new building will still achieve its full potential, with a visitor centre and extensive commercial office space throughout.